 - Applicants must be mid-career professionals.

-- Applicants must have a strong record of professional achievement.
+- Applicants must possess a strong record of professional achievement.

 - Applicants must have a demonstrated commitment to a career in foreign policy and have an interest in U.S.-Indonesia relations.

-Although the program is intended primarily for those without prior experience in Indonesia, applicants with prior experience who can demonstrate that the fellowship would add a significant new dimension to their careers will be considered.
+Although the program is intended primarily for those without prior experience in Indonesia, applicants with prior experience will be considered if they can demonstrate that the fellowship would add a significant new dimension to their career.
 Knowledge of Indonesian (Bahasa Indonesia) or other local languages is not required.

 CFR will work with each fellow to find a suitable placement for their fellowship year.
-CFR cannot guarantee placement at any particular agency, office, or organization.
+CFR cannot guarantee placement at any specific agency or organization.